derricks/derricks.github.io/chapter_book_thoughts.md

 Most of these are also rated on a [goodreads shelf](https://www.goodreads.com/review/list/7272957-derrick-schneider?shelf=chapter-books).

-Is your kid so over chapter books?
+Is your kid transitioning away from chapter books?
 Well, I also started a list of [books without pictures](https://derricks.github.io/books_without_pictures).

 ## Early chapter books
 These are a step above early readers.
 Technically divided into chapters, the chapters are often stand-alone stories, but even when an arc lasts the whole book, they're short and direct and calm.